-In some cases the CEO and one or more members of the executive team may decide to leave at the closing of the acquisition and be replaced by individuals from the acquiring company.
+In some cases, the CEO and one or more members of the executive team may decide to leave at the closing of the acquisition and be replaced by individuals from the acquiring company.
 This is done sometimes to ensure that there is “an adult in the room” for the new business unit.
-Depending on the structure of their employment agreements and the details of the definitive agreements, executives of the acquired firm may have to commit to staying with the new business unit for a specific period of time to maximize their compensation from the transaction.
+Depending on the structure of their employment agreements executives of the acquired firm may have to commit to staying with the new business unit for a specific period of time to maximize their compensation from the transaction.

 In this scenario portions of the acquired company are consolidated into the acquiring company, while the remaining parts continue on as a business unit.
 Typically, overhead functions such as accounting, legal, tax, human resources, IT, and data center operations are consolidated into their equivalents in the acquiring organization.
 Core functions like sales, marketing, product management, development, customer service, and professional services stay in the business unit.
 The primary driver of this strategy is to maximize efficiency and productivity while preserving the unique aspects of the acquired company’s talent, capabilities, and culture.

 There are a couple of challenges with this scenario.
-First, for the functions that are consolidated into the acquiring organization there are often headcount reductions.
+First, for the functions that are consolidated into the acquiring organization, there are often headcount reductions.
 Product Managers are usually not impacted by these changes.
-Second the acquiring company often introduces some of their standard infrastructure software into the business unit like salesforce automation, marketing automation, customer service, call center management, etc. This can impact the employees who maintain, administer, and operate the displaced systems.
+Second, the acquiring company often introduces some of their standard infrastructure software into the business unit like salesforce automation, marketing automation, customer service, call center management, etc. This can impact the employees who maintain, administer, and operate the displaced systems.
 Third, the employees of the new business unit often experience what is known as “little fish / big pond” syndrome.
-Prior to the acquisition the employees may have been “big fish” in what was admittedly their “little pond”.
-In the new scenario they are “little fish” in a much bigger pond.
-This can take some getting used to and some employees never fully get comfortable with the new situation and decide to move on to another opportunity.
+Prior to the acquisition, the employees may have been “big fish” in what was admittedly their “little pond”.
+In the new scenario, they are “little fish” in a much bigger pond.
+This can take some getting used to and some employees never fully get comfortable with the new situation.
+They decide to move on to another opportunity.
 Conversely, some employees take advantage of the new situation to move into different or promotional opportunities in the acquired company.

 When both the acquirer and acquired company are private you will need to do some more detective work.
 Look at past companies that the acquirer has bought.
 LinkedIn is the easiest source to use.
 Do a search for executives, using ‘past companies’ as one of the search filters.
 Try titles like the VP of Product Management, Director of Product Management, or Senior Product Manager.
 See when specific people left the acquired company – if it is close to the date that the acquisition closed there is a chance they were terminated as part of the deal.
-This is not a foolproof technique, people leave acquired companies for a lot of reasons including being laid off as part of a deal, but it can provide you with some valuable hints.
+This is not a foolproof technique, people leave acquired companies for a lot of reasons but it can provide you with some valuable hints.

 Product managers are generally not involved in the acquisition process, but sometimes they are invited to participate in the merger integration planning process.
-Product managers can be extremely valuable in integration planning because they are often experts in the market, product/market fit, current and future roadmaps, customer relationships, industry analyst relationships, etc. You should assemble the standard product management artifacts like personas, customer buying journeys, value equations, positioning docs, sales battlecards, roadmaps, backlogs, go-to-market plans, etc. If you are lucky enough to be invited into the process there are somethings you can do to maximize your success.
-There are a few more things you can do to prepare:
+Product managers can be extremely valuable in integration planning because they are often experts in the market, product/market fit, current, and future roadmaps, customer relationships, industry analyst relationships, etc. You should assemble the standard product management artifacts like personas, customer buying journeys, value equations, positioning docs, sales battle cards, roadmaps, backlogs, go-to-market plans, etc. If you are lucky enough to be invited into the process there are some things you can do to maximize your success.
+T

 To start, you should do some basic research about the acquirer to understand their acquisition history and operating model.
 There are a number of free sources you can review.